vijaymathew/slogan/example/packages/tmcal/README.md

-A date-time package.
+A date-time package mostly based on SRFI-19.
-Work in progress.
+!!!Work in progress!!!